Read our big metal 3D printer guide about metal 3D printing at home & industrial, metal 3D printers, technologies

 Speaking of wax models: They offer most 3d printed metals (including gold and silver) through a lost wax casting process.
-Not everything is printed at their factories directly.
+Not everything is 3D printed at their factories directly.
 They generally turn to other services that are specialized in metal 3D printing to carry out the order.
 But the number of “metal 3D printing services” is growing rapidly all over the world.
-Also, the 3D printing metal machines get more common at 3D printing services.
+Also, the metal 3D printers get more common at 3D printing services.

 The reason big companies like it so much is that it can be used to build fully automated factories which can produce “topologically optimized” parts.
 This means it’s now possible to perfectly distribute the material in a component in order to make it thicker only where it needs to withstand more stresses, thus drastically reducing the weight without sacrificing structural integrity.
 However, this is not the only technology out there.
 Some are significantly more affordable and even accessible to any user.

 Please be aware that 3D printing metal needs special CAD Design.
 Shapeways offers dedicated 3D printing metal guidelines that‘s worth a look.
 For even more advanced information, take a look at Statasys’ information on metal 3D printers and the nuances of metal 3D printing.

-Here are some examples of 3D printing 3D metal prices of the common Benchy test model:
+Here are some examples of 3D printing metal prices of the common Benchy test model: